d-bl/GroundForge/docs/help/Whiting-Index.md

 * **6&rarr;5**

-  The lace sample weaves 6 times and has at least 4 times of weaving the diagonal pair through the ribbons.
+  The lace sample weaves 6 times and has at least 4 times of weaving the diagonal pairs through the wavy ribbons, not counting mirrored versions.
+  So far a [diagram][H14] that weaves 5 times.
+  This causes a new pair per repeat on the left and drop another at the right.
   The diagram applies the two most common methods of weaving through the ribbons.
-  Weaving only five times cuts the dimensions of the diagram definition in half.
+  Weaving 6 times means multiplying the dimensions of the diagram definition by two.

 * <a name="val">[k]/[t] as previous point</a>